 More details can be found in the UF Honor Code at https://sccr.dso.ufl.edu/process/student-honor-code/.
 Academic dishonesty or other Honor Code violations will not be tolerated, and each incident, as determined by Dr. Gerlach, will result in - at minimum - the loss of a full letter grade in the course, a zero on the assignment or exam in question, and additional sanctions as appropriate, up to and including a failing grade in the class.
-In this course, academic dishonesty includes (but is not limited to) collaborating with others on course assignments, quizzes, or exams; utilizing prohibited materials during exams; copying the work of other students in whole or in part; allowing other students to copy your work or otherwise sharing completed assignments in person or online (during the semester or in the future); discussing or sharing quiz/exam questions or answers with other students; and plagiarism, including insufficient paraphrasing.
+In this course, academic dishonesty includes (but is not limited to) collaborating with others on course assignments, quizzes, or exams; utilizing prohibited materials or outside resources during exams; copying the work of other students in whole or in part; allowing other students to copy your work or otherwise sharing completed assignments in person or online (during the semester or in the future); discussing or sharing quiz/exam questions or answers with other students; using advanced automated tools (artificial intelligence or machine learning tools such as ChatGPT) on assignments; and plagiarism, including insufficient paraphrasing.